Ridesharing might be safer than public transportation during the pandemic, but the cost can add up.

 But you don’t have to shell out a huge annual fee to earn outsized rewards on Lyft rides.
 Through March 2022, the Chase Sapphire Preferred card (with a $95 annual fee) offers 5 points per dollar on Lyft rides and the no-annual-fee Chase Freedom Flex offers 5% cash back on Lyft rides.

 Chase Ultimate Rewards points also transfer 1:1 to popular airline and hotel brands like Hyatt, Southwest, British Airways and Marriott, which could lead to even more value.

 Travel rewards and airline expert Ramsey Qubein also recommends looking into The Platinum Card® from American Express if you’re considering a premier travel credit card.
-While this card comes with a hefty $695 annual fee, you get a big welcome bonus and 5X points on flights booked with AmexTravel.com or airlines and hotels booked and prepaid through AmexTravel.com.
+While this card comes with a hefty $695 annual fee, you can earn a big welcome offer and 5X points on flights booked with AmexTravel.com or airlines and hotels booked and prepaid through AmexTravel.com.

 You also get airport lounge access, an annual $200 airline fee credit and a $15 monthly Uber credit (U.S. rides only), plus a bonus $20 in December – good for up to $200 in rides per year, among other benefits.

 If you don’t want to pay a big annual fee, you can also consider the Wells Fargo Propel American Express® card* since it gives you 3x points in popular categories like dining, travel and rideshares with no annual fee.

 Also note that you can earn Delta SkyMiles on Lyft rides, and these miles are doled out on top of any points or miles you earn with a travel or rewards credit card.
 All you have to do to qualify is sign up for a free Delta SkyMiles account and connect it to your Lyft account online.
 Once your accounts are connected, earning SkyMiles on all your Lyft rides happens automatically.